 The Peace of Westphalia, for example, established a framework for seeing sovereignty as secular and religion as private (or essentially domestic) with regard to the relations among sovereigns.
 Bringing a series of partially religious wars to an end, it helped in 1648 to usher in an era of nationalism and building of modern states, as well as the very idea of international relations.
 The academic discipline of international relations, not least as it recast itself after World War II, incorporated this secularist assumption about states and their interests into its dominant intellectual paradigms.
-It requires a considerable effort today for international-relations specialists to think of secularism as a substantive position on states rather than virtually a defining feature of states, as a "something" rather than an "absence."
-This reflects a wider tendency to see religion as a presence and secularism as its absence.
-But of course, secularisms are themselves intellectual and ideological constructs.
+It requires a considerable effort today for international relations specialists to think of secularism as a substantive position on states rather than virtually a defining feature of states, as a

+"something" rather than an "absence".
+This reflects a wider tendency to see religion as a presence, and secularism as its absence.
+But of course secularisms are themselves intellectual and ideological constructs.

-What issued from the 1648 Peace of Westphalia was not a Europe without religion but a Europe of mostly confessional states, mandating an official religion with varying degrees of tolerance for others.
-The principle that reigned was still cuius regio, eius religio ("whose realm, his religion").
-Religion has never been essentially private.6 Rather, the Westphalian frame of discourse constructed a particular misrecognition of the way religion figured (or didn't) in public life.
+What issued from the 1648 Peace of Westphalia was not a Europe without religion, but a Europe of mostly confessional states, mandating an official religion with varying degrees of tolerance for others.
+The principle that reigned was still cuis regio, eius religio (whose region it is, his religion it is).
+Religion has never been essentially private.
+Rather, the Westphalian frame of discourse constructed a particular misrecognition of the way religion figured (or didn't) in public life.
 And if the Westphalian frame did this for international affairs, others did it domestically.
 Habermas's own account of the public sphere and its transformations, for example, pays almost no attention to religion.
-In this, it extends a European Enlightenment tradition of imagining religion to be properly outside the frame of the public sphere.7 The Enlightenment theorists did not so much not report on social reality as seek to construct a new reality in which religion would be outside the frame of the public sphere.
-Kant's effort to reconstruct religion "within the limits of reason alone" was, of course, a challenge to the lived orientations of many religious people.
-If it respected a certain core of faith-"the Eigensinn of religion"-it did so only by excluding it from the realms of reason and the public sphere.
-Faith became available only on the basis of leaps beyond reason-as Kierkegaard recognized.
+In this it extends a European Enlightenment tradition of imagining religion to be properly outside the frame of the public sphere.
+The